-After a $5, 30 pound box of imperfect pluots and apples score from the farmer’s market I realized I had quite a bit of fruit I didn’t know what to do with.
+At the Farmer’s Market, $5 lighter and 30 pounds heavier, I left with a box of imperfect pluots and apples.
+I realized I had quite a bit of fruit I didn’t know what to do with.
 But that’s the beauty of scrap cooking!
 It encourages your creative side to make the most out of whatever’s on hand.
 I broke in my dehydrator on 3 rounds of apples and decided fruit leather would be an easy, delicious solution for my surplus squishy pluots.
 I love fruit leather!
 It’s flavorful, in theory lasts for a while (not in this house), and is super simple!

 I realize not everyone has a dehydrator, but I’ve found quite a few communities online with members who are happy to share!
 Instead of taking up space in your own kitchen, borrow someone else’s.
 A few places to try looking:

 - Kitchen Shares (a kitchen tool library, this one is in NE Portland)

 Do you have a favorite fruit leather flavor?

 Let me know if you try this! #closedloopcooking